-The Library’s i-Space is an innovation and collaborative space for you to turn your inspiration into ideas and into something tangible.
-Consisting of the Digital Makerspace, Digital Visualization Room, Digital Studio and Digital Creativity Workstations, you can make use of these facilities to create a myriad of things - from a video of yourself presenting your idea, to a sample VR video or even a prototype.
+The Library’s i-Space is an innovation and collaborative space to turn your inspiration into ideas and something tangible.
+Consisting of the Digital Makerspace, Digital Visualisation Room, One Button Studio, Digital Studio and Digital Creativity Workstations, you can make use of the digital facilities in i-Space to create a myriad of things - from a video of yourself presenting your idea, to a VR game or even a prototype to showcase your ideas.

 Uniquely positioned to lower the barrier to entry for students from all disciplines and family background.